ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-06-02-time-tracking-systems-overview.md

 • OpenProject

 **Built-in PM System**
-There is an opportunity to create “organizational structure”, to distribute employees among company departments, to assign tasks to employees.
+There is an opportunity to create "organizational structure", to distribute employees among company departments, to assign tasks to employees.

 **Desktop client**
 A desktop client is rather user-friendly.
 It enables to switch between two time tracking modes: manual and automatic.
 You can also create a new task and define its location in the project hierarchy.